Oxford Facility

 The Oxford Research Unit (South Greenhouse) has 23,100 total sq. ft. of greenhouses, four lath houses, head house space, laboratory, office and storage space, and five growth chambers.
 Additional resources include a drying room and industrial pot washer.
 Mist bench space and dedicated mist rooms are also available as needed.
 Room sizes range from 110 to 1,300 sq. ft.

-Exterior shot of a greenhouse with plants growing inside.
+Exterior shot of a greenhouse at dusk with plants growing inside The Insectary Greenhouse

 The Insectary greenhouse contains 4400 sq. ft. of greenhouse space, 2200 sq. ft. of lath house space, as well as shared headhouse facilities.
 This space was built especially to support insect biology research, however it is able to accommodate a variety of different needs.
 Each room is approximately 360 sq. ft.

-A farm field with houses in the background
+Picture of rows of plants on a farm with houses in the background

 The Oxford Field